DamienDoumer/MVVMShared/README.md

 # MVVMShared
-This Repository contains classes which help simplify the implementation of the MVVM Architectural patern in WPF applications
+This is a library which contains helper classes for implementing the MVVM design patern in WPF, UWP, Xamarin.Forms apps